JeffDeCola/jeffCoin/architecture.md

 ## 4. WALLET

-The wallet section holds the Public Key, the Private Key and the jeffCoin Address.
+The wallet holds the Public Key, the Private Key and the jeffCoin Address.
 Like bitcoin, wallets do not have or hold any jeffCoins.
 The jeffCoins are in the blockchain transactions (ledger).

 Generating keys and creating the jeffCoin address is built from my [create-bitcoin-address-from-ecdsa-publickey](https://github.com/JeffDeCola/my-go-examples/tree/master/blockchain/create-bitcoin-address-from-ecdsa-publickey).

-Your wallet will be saved in the following file based on your nodename, `/wallet/{nodename}-wallet.json`.
+Your wallet will be saved in the following .json file based on your nodeName, `/wallet/{nodename}-wallet.json`.

 **[WALLET-DATASTRUCTURES](https://github.com/JeffDeCola/jeffCoin/blob/master/wallet/wallet-datastructures.go)**